 2. Bundle Sky TV with Sky broadband

-As Sky offers TV, broadband and mobile plans, a handy way to save money is to bundle Sky TV with Sky broadband.
+As Sky offers TV, broadband and mobile plans, a handy way to save money is to bundle Sky TV with Sky broadband (opens in new tab).
 Personally, this is what I do as it keeps both bills down and in one place.
 Most of the time, you can also find discounted prices when you buy both Sky TV and Sky broadband together.
-For example, right now you can get 6 months of Sky broadband for free when you sign up for Sky Q, Sky TV, Netflix and Superfast Broadband.
-For 6 months, you only pay £26 and then you pay £56.50 for the remainder of your 18 month contract.
+For example, earlier in 2022, you could get 6 months of Sky broadband for free (opens in new tab) when you signed up for Sky Q, Sky TV, Netflix and Superfast Broadband.

 3. Cut the channels you don’t use

 If you’re already a Sky TV user, it’s a good idea to re-evaluate the channels you use.
 For example, if you’re signed up to Sky Cinema but you don’t use it, you can downgrade your Sky TV plan which massively reduces how much you’re spending each month and annually.
 If you use streaming services, it’s also a good idea to choose these to watch movies on rather than Sky Cinema as it’s not as expensive.
 If you want sports channels, you can pick between the Sky Q, Sky TV, Netflix & Sky Sports and the Sky Q, Sky Sports & BT Sports packages.
 The former is £46 whereas the latter is more expensive at £65.
 Of course, you can find sports on normal TV channels like BBC or ITV so if you don’t use them, switch to a different plan to save more money.